Moderate Party: Ideology and political positions

 After Fredrik Reinfeldt became leader, the party slowly moved further towards the political centre and also adopted pragmatic views.
 The party abandoned several of its old key features such as a proportional income tax and increased military spending.
 Criticism of the labour laws, its former characteristic which was neoliberal, was changed towards conserving the Swedish model and a careful embracing of balance on the labour market.

 With the ascension of Anna Kinberg Batra as party leader, the party adjusted its position in the political spectrum and moved back towards the political right.
 The party abandoned its previously liberal stance on immigration, notably manifested by Fredrik Reinfeldt's summer speech in 2014 in which he appealed for "open hearts" to meet the expected migrant waves.
 The party supports border controls and tougher rules for immigrants, including temporary residence permits, stricter requirements for family reunification and cuts in welfare benefits.
 Swedish values was a recurring subject in Anna Kindberg Batra's speech at the Almedalen Week in 2016, and she said that immigrants should make efforts to learn the Swedish language and take part of Swedish societal orientation, or risk getting reduced benefits and harder to get permanent residence permits.
 Since 2015, the party has taken up its demand for increased military spending, and has supported the re-introduction of mandatory military service, inactivated in Sweden under Fredrik Reinfeldt in 2010.

-The party is in favour of Swedish membership of NATO and supported Sweden's application for membership.
-The party expressed a wish that a membership is applied for together with Finland which is what happened in May 2022.
+The party was in favour of Swedish membership of NATO and supported Sweden's application for membership and later accession to the alliance.
+The party expressed a wish that a membership was applied for together with Finland which is what happened in May 2022.